 How to Teach Children About Recycling

-I’m a big fan of visual aids for kids.
-YouTube clips of waste tips are a great starting point for discussions about landfill and the negative environmental impacts.
-Explain that certain materials don’t rot down like your compost and some of that rubbish will be there for hundreds if not thousands of years.
+Kids respond well to visual aids too.
+Zero waste YouTube clips are a great starting point for discussions about landfill and negative environmental impacts.
+Explain that certain materials don’t decompose and some will exist for hundreds if not thousands of years.

 Lead by example and show kids how to cut down on packaging and unnecessary plastics.
-Bananas don’t need a plastic bag because they come in their own packaging!
-Buy refills for hand soap or solid shampoos, choose loose products rather than pre-packaged, and buy in bulk if you’re able to.
+For example, bananas don’t need a plastic bag because they come in their own packaging.
+As you go around the shops, ask them to see how many things they can find that are covered in unnecessary plastic.
+Buy refills for cleaning products.
+Choose loose products rather than pre-packaged, and buy in bulk if you’re able to.

 It All Helps – Don’t Think You Can’t Make a Difference

 The majority of people live ‘in the now’ but what about our great-grandchildren?
 Will they have a planet that produces enough oxygen?
-Will there be enough plastic and metal-free soil to live on and grow food in?
-Will their seas be clogged and the beaches an ocean of junk?
-Imagine your great-grandchildren never setting foot on the beach because it’s choked up with rubbish and too dangerous.
+Is there likely to be enough plastic free soil to live on and grow food in?
+Will their seas be clogged with plastic and free from fish?
+Their beaches an ocean of junk?
+Imagine your great-grandchildren never setting foot on the beach because it’s too dangerous.
+That’s a sad thought.

 The New Normal

-I believe we can change our behaviour and protect the environment – and it’s far from impossible.
+We can change our behaviour and protect the environment.
+It’s far from impossible.
 The misuse of carrier bags has shown us the way.
-Now that people are expected to pay for them, their use has dropped by around 85%.
+Now that we have to pay for them, their use has dropped by around 85%.
 Reusable bags are the new norm and it didn’t take long at all.